 Further reading: One Easy Way to Reduce Your Environmental Impact Now!

 Constant travel is exhausting.
 Ever heard the phrase, “I need a vacation from my vacation?”
 Due to the American illness of incessant productivity, many feel that travel should be a back to back, balls to walls, affair.
 Trying to shove everything into a short period time means lots of running around and sleeping in airports or on trains.
 Sleep is essential for health and wellbeing and if you ignore it, burnout will come for you like the TSA reaper, prodding all your privates with a drug-detecting scythe.

 Traveling slowly means you can eat at home more often which is vastly healthier than eating out.
 If you house sit, you can cook.
 If you’re visiting a friend, you can cook together.
 Eating local food is an integral part of traveling and one we love to enjoy.
-But unless you’re somewhere where eating out is ridiculously cheap, like Thailand or Vietnam, or slightly less so, like Spain, you likely won’t want to eat every meal out.
+Unless you’re a budget traveler in a country where eating out is ridiculously cheap, like Thailand or Vietnam, or slightly less so, like Spain, you likely won’t want to eat every meal out.

 Staying in one place for longer means you can establish a workout routine, like going for a run, doing yoga, or traveling with an elastic band set like we do.
 These are things it is hard to take time for when fast traveling, but are essential for staying healthy!

 Again, house sitting is the answer here.
 Can you tell we love house sitting?
 Still, it’s not everyone’s cup of tea.
 Many Airbnb listings often give a discount for long-term stays (get $40 off your first Airbnb stay with this link!).